 Ace Larson owns a roadside diner.
-It's a dreary existence for him, his girlfriend, Kitty Cavanaugh and his friend and employee Jimbo Cobb.
-When there's a serious accident just outside the diner, Ace learns for the first time that Jimbo has telekinetic powers.
-Ace the gambler sees an easy way to make his fortune and the three of them set off for Las Vegas.
-Jimbo has little trouble making roulette balls fall on the right number of making any point with a pair of dice.
-Ace learns the hard way however that there can be too much of a good thing.Written by
+It's a dreary existence for him, his girlfriend Kitty Cavanaugh, and his friend and employee Jimbo Cobb.
+Through a serious accident just outside his diner, Ace learns for the first time that Jimbo has telekinetic powers.
+Ace the gambler sees an easy way to make his fortune, and the three of them set off for Las Vegas.
+Jimbo has little trouble making roulette balls fall on the right number or making any point with a pair of dice.
+Ace learns the hard way, however, that there can be too much of a good thing.Written by

 See more »

 10 of 14 people found this review helpful.